SumoLogic/sumologic-solution-templates/atlassian-terraform/README.md

 ## Configurable Parameters

-Configure the following parameters in `terraform.tfvars`.
+Configure the following parameters in `sumologic.auto.tfvars`, `atlassian.auto.tfvars` and `webhooks.auto.tfvars`.

 ### Sumo Logic

 [Sumo Logic Terraform Provider](https://github.com/SumoLogic/sumologic-terraform-provider)

+Configure these parameters in `sumologic.auto.tfvars`.

 Note: `Sumologic to Opsgenie Webhook` and `Sumologic to Jira Webhooks` are in Beta.
 To participate contact your Sumo account executive.